orlando-math-circle/omc-app/docs/content/en/development/setup.md

 ## Git

-This application is stored on GitHub in the spirit of open, extensible software.
-GitHub can be operated using GUIs, or graphical clients that allow you to manage project changes, however it's recommended to learn some basic git commands.
-Git is not as intuitive as other pieces of software, but Visual Studio Code provides some GUI-based functionality making pulling and pushing changes easy.
+This application is stored on GitHub in the spirit of open and extensible software.
+GitHub can be operated graphically, e.g. using [GitHub Desktop](https://desktop.github.com/), however it's recommended to utilize a standard git installation.

+Visual Studio Code will read information from Git and make available to you who recently changed the code you're looking at, let you create and manage commits and branches, and easily sync changes.

 ### Windows

 Visit the [Git](https://git-scm.com/download/win) website and download the appropriate version of Git for your system.
-They don't make 32bit processors anymore, but if you're running on exceptionally old hardware you may need to double check.
+If your hardware is old enough to be 32-bit then a lot of the software here may be incompatible or too resource intensive.

-The installation will ask you a lot of questions, however you can hit next to accept all of the defaults.
+The installation will ask you a lot of questions, however you may accept the defaults.
 If you don't know what an option means, it's better to reinstall git knowing why you need to change the option than to be confused why something isn't working in the first place.

 Opening PowerShell or a Command Prompt window and typing the following should show a version.